mklilley/fp-react-advanced-hooks/README.md

-# react-use-context
+# react-advanced-hooks (complete)

-Some example React code to help teach people how to use `useContext` and custom hooks to share and modify global state
+Some example React code to help teach people how to use advanced hooks including `useContext` and `useRef`.

 ## Using this repo

 - `git clone`
+- `npm install`
 - `npm run dev`

 This branch contains the completed code from the main branch